Things to do in Slingsby, North Yorkshire

 Those looking for more excitement can rent quads and go bike trekking or go horse trekking on the moors.

-Situated between two lakes, Castle Howard has been featured in many films and TV historical dramas.
-It is one of the most magnificent 18th century palaces in England and is a definite must-see for visitors in the area.
-It is just four miles from Slingsby.
+Situated between two lakes, Castle Howard has been featured in many films and TV historical dramas.18th-century palaces in England and is a definite must-see for visitors in the area.
+Castle Howard is just four miles from Slingsby.